 What are Mobile and Contactless Payments?

+Mobile payments, on the other hand, refer to payments only made with a mobile device.
 A cardholder would need to upload their card information to their mobile wallet, which is linked to their smartphone with e-wallet applications like Apple Pay, Google Pay, or Samsung Pay.
-Depending on the mobile device, different “e-wallets” will be better suited for different cardholders to make their mobile payment.
+Depending on the mobile device, different “e-wallets” are better suited for different cardholders.

 What is NFC Technology?